rust-lang/blog.rust-lang.org/posts/2022-08-01-Increasing-glibc-kernel-requirements.md

 `*-linux-musl*` targets are only affected by the kernel requirements, not the glibc requirements.
 Targets which only use libcore and not libstd are unaffected.

+A list of supported targets and their requirements can be found on the [platform support page][platform-support].
+However, the page is not yet up to date with the changes announced here.

 # Affected systems

 The glibc and kernel versions used for the new baseline requirements are already close to a decade